awszhouanni/aws-machine-learning-curriculum-translate/README.md

 1. Log into AWS account.
 2. Go to the Amazon SageMaker Console.
 3. Find Notebook on the left navigation bar.
 Choose *Notebook instances*.
-4. Choose *Create notebook instance.*
+4. Choose _Create notebook instance_.
 5. Fill in notebook instance settings.
-Input a unique name under *notebook instance name.* Leave other options as the default.
+Input a unique name under _notebook instance name._ Leave other options as the default.
 6. Under *Permissions and encryption*, open the drop down menu and choose *Create a new role.* Keep the default settings.
 Keep the other settings in this section as the default.
 <img width="569" alt="Screen Shot 2021-08-17 at 3 13 58 PM" src="https://user-images.githubusercontent.com/88006687/129786612-b56a718c-f96e-4da9-970c-84be795b83f9.png">
 7. Under the *Git repositories*, open the drop down menu and choose *Clone a public Git repository to this notebook instance only.* Copy the URL of this GitHub repository: https://github.com/awszhouanni/aws-machine-learning-curriculum-translate.
 Paste it under *Git repository URL.*